 On January 2, 2013, President Obama signed into law the National Defense Authorization Act for FY2013 (H.R.
 4310), which authorizes the Secretaries of the various military services to transfer back to Lackland Air Force Base or another location for adoption any Military Working Dog (MWD) who is to be retired and for whom “no suitable adoption is available at the military facility where the dog is located.”

-The Animal Welfare Act (AWA) was the first federal law in the U.S. regulating animals in research.
+The Animal Welfare Act (AWA) was the first federal law in the US regulating animals in research.
 The AWA applies to animal carriers, handlers, dealers, breeders, and exhibitors in addition to research laboratories, and sets minimum standards of care that must be provided for animals - including housing, handling, sanitation, food, water, veterinary care and protection from weather extremes.
-It covers warm-blooded species, but excludes birds, rats of the genus Rattus, and mice of the genus Mus - who together constitute approximately 95% of animals in research.

 On October 15, the Endangered Species Preservation Act (P.L.
 89-669) is signed into law.
 The Act provides for the listing of native threatened and endangered species by the Secretary of the Interior (additional protection for endangered species is granted with the enactment of the Endangered Species Conservation Act of 1969 and the Endangered Species Act of 1973).